No mixer required, very little prep work, and unbelievable results. Soft, chewy, buttery perfection.

 Fast forward to this weekend.

-Anyway, practically no trick-or-treaters running to our door left Kevin and I with plenty of candy to eat ourselves.
+Practically no trick-or-treaters running to our door left Kevin and I with plenty of candy to eat ourselves.
 So naturally, I threw my little candy bars into a recipe.
 Par for the course, eh?

 I know you must have a bunch tempting chocolate laying around too.
 Whether it’s piled up from the kiddos or leftover from Halloween night.
 Try to put down that Snickers bar and throw it into some blondie batter.
 It will taste so much better melted into a brown-sugared, buttery blondie.